gw-moore/pyfredapi/CONTRIBUTING.md

 pre-commit install
 ```

-  6. If you've added changed the API...
+  6. If you changed the API...
       - Add or update tests
       - Add or update documentation
   7. Ensure the test and lint suites pass with tox.
 From the root of the project directory, run: